kumaab/MCL/README.md

 ```
 java -cp "target/classes:target/dependency/*" Main
 ```
-Returns search results for all commits by all developers in the last 12 months sorted by commit date in descending order.
+Returns search results for all commits by all developers in the last 12 months sorted by commit date(in first repo) in descending order.

 #### Search for Custom Author
 ```